isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 Having an ATP does <b>not</b> guarantee visitors a flight ticket on a designated ATB flight from Hong Kong to Singapore.
 Visitors are responsible for obtaining their own flight tickets.
 Similarly, having a flight ticket on a designated ATB flight from Hong Kong to Singapore does <b>not</b> guarantee an ATP.

+#### 18. Am I eligible to travel on the designated ATB flight if I had been quarantined in Hong Kong within the last 14 days prior to my departure to Singapore?

+As set out in ATP [Conditions](/hongkong/atb/terms-and-conditions), an ATP holder must remain in Hong Kong and/or Singapore in the last 14 consecutive days (excluding any period that was spent in quarantine in Hong Kong or Singapore due to border control requirements).

+If you had travelled outside Hong Kong and had been quarantined upon arrival in Hong Kong due to border control requirements, you would not be eligible to travel on a designated ATB flight, until you have spent 14 days in Hong Kong outside of quarantine.
+This does not include quarantine resulting from non-border control related requirements.

-#### 18. I have an ATP and a pre-departure COVID-19 PCR test result certificate, and I meet the travel history condition of the ATP, but I did not manage to get a flight ticket on a designated ATB flight from Hong Kong to Singapore.
+#### 19. I have an ATP and a pre-departure COVID-19 PCR test result certificate, and I meet the travel history condition of the ATP, but I did not manage to get a flight ticket on a designated ATB flight from Hong Kong to Singapore.
 Will I still be allowed to enter Singapore?

 As set out in ATP <a href="/hongkong/atb/terms-and-conditions">Conditions</a>, an ATP holder must travel from Hong Kong to Singapore on a flight designated by the Singapore Government and the Hong Kong Government under the ATB.